courselabs/docker/labs/containers/README.md

 Linux OS containers for Docker usually have the bare-minimum toolset installed.

-Ubuntu doesn't have curl installed, but the container runs as the root user so you have permissions to install curl:
+Ubuntu doesn't have curl installed, but the container runs as the root user so you have permissions to install anything you need:

 ```
 docker run -it ubuntu